Skin wrinkles and blemishes

 Standard laser dermabrasion is too harsh for thinner skin layers such as on the neck.
 Gentler laser techniques, however, stimulate collagen without removing skin layers and may be useful for necklines.

-Laser resurfacing is not recommended for persons with very sensitive skin and who cannot tolerate the necessary medicines and skin lubricants.
+Laser resurfacing is not recommended for people with very sensitive skin and who cannot tolerate the necessary medicines and skin lubricants.
+A test area may be necessary to test if the laser is appropriate for a larger area.Choice of Lasers

 - Ablative lasers treat the skin by damaging and removing the skin layers so that new skin can grow.
 The two types of lasers are: The CO2 laser delivers short pulsed energy or continuous energy into the skin.
-CO2 laser works well for wrinkles, age spots, scars, and other skin problems.
+CO2 laser works well for more severe wrinkles, age spots, scars, and other skin problems.
 The Erbium (Er:YAG) laser delivers high energy beams in pulses.
 This laser is gentler than other alternatives.
-It is effective for mild wrinkles and for providing a smooth skin texture.
+It is effective for mild wrinkles and for providing a smooth skin texture but has less impressive results that the CO2 lasers.
 It is also used to treat skin blemishes that result from blood vessel abnormalities, such as port-wine stains.

 - You may receive pain medicine.
 This is to keep you relaxed and comfortable during the procedure.